ochestra-tech/kubeforge/README.md

 # K8s Cluster Setup with Batch Script

-scripts/k8s-cluster-setup is the batch script version of this go cluster created tool
+scripts/k8s-cluster-setup is the batch script version of this go cluster creation tool

 ## Usage Instructions